 Dates and Times in SQL Server: TIME

 This post continues our look at date and time data types in SQL Server.
-SQL Server 2008 introduced new data types to handle dates and… Read More »Dates and Times in SQL Server: TIME
+SQL Server 2008 introduced new data types to handle dates and times in a more intelligent way than the DATETIME and SMALLDATETIME…

 This post continues our look at date and time data types in SQL Server.
-SQL Server 2008 introduced new data types to handle dates and… Read More »Dates and Times in SQL Server: TIME
+SQL Server 2008 introduced new data types to handle dates and times in a more intelligent way than the DATETIME and SMALLDATETIME…

 This post continues our look at date and time data types in SQL Server.
-SQL Server 2008 introduced new data types to handle dates and… Read More »Dates and Times in SQL Server: DATE
+SQL Server 2008 introduced new data types to handle dates and times in a more intelligent way than the DATETIME and SMALLDATETIME…

 Last year I ran a series of posts about Database Fundamentals.
-Over the next few weeks, I will cover the basics of various date and… Read More »Dates and Times in SQL Server: DATETIME
+Over the next few weeks, I will cover the basics of various date and time data types in SQL Server, when to use them,…

 [2018-07-03 edit: The original name of this feature was XE Profiler, but it was changed to XEvent Profiler in SSMS 17.4.]
-I have a favourite… Read More »Gimmicks that work: XEvent Profiler in SQL Server Management Studio
+I have a favourite new feature of SQL Server Management Studio 17 (SSMS), and…

-My First DELETE Statement Here are the links to the previous posts in this series: My First SELECT Statement My First INSERT Statement My First… Read More »How to write a DELETE query
+My First DELETE Statement Here are the links to the previous posts in this series: My First SELECT Statement My First INSERT Statement My First UPDATE Statement This week is a much shorter post, where…

 My First UPDATE Statement Last week we covered how to put information into a table using an INSERT statement.
-This week we will learn how… Read More »How to write an UPDATE query
+This week we will learn how to make changes to data that is already in a…

 My First INSERT Statement Last week we covered how to get information out of a table, using a SELECT query.
-This week, we will discover… Read More »How to write an INSERT query
+This week, we will discover some of the myriad ways to put data into a…

 My First SELECT Statement Microsoft SQL Server makes it really easy for us to query tables.
-In SQL Server Management Studio (SSMS) for instance, we… Read More »How to write a SELECT query
+In SQL Server Management Studio (SSMS) for instance, we can right-click on any table we have access to and…

 When we want to retrieve information from a database, we query the structure with language appropriate to the database.
-Remember right at the start of… Read More »Querying a Database
+Remember right at the start of this series we saw that a database could be a…

-A friend of mine in the filmmaking business, who is exceedingly bright but has never worked with SQL Server before, was reading through the first… Read More »So, like, what is a byte?
+A friend of mine in the filmmaking business, who is exceedingly bright but has never worked with SQL Server before, was reading through the first five posts of this Database Fundamentals series, and asked a great question:…

 Phew!
 There’s a lot to take in with data types, collation, precision, scale, length, and Unicode, and we’re just getting warmed up.
 This week’s post is over 2,000 words long!